-TABLE SALT VS HIMALAYAN SALT
+TABLE SALT VS PINK SALT

 The rise of the pink salt has quickly seen it lining the shelves of many supermarkets.
 So what's all the rage?